Prokop6/HUGO-ATARN-content/article/KOREAN_TRADITIONAL_ARCHERY_PART_1.md

 ### EPILOGUE

 When I first joined the archery association here in Korea, I became, as far as I know, the only non- Korean member.
 With this distinction also comes responsibility.

 The hope of Korean members is that Korean traditional archery will be propagated to other countries, most notably the United States.
 When I joined, their stated hope was that I would introduce this style of archery to America.
 Very happily I am doing so.

-As the details of this sport are too numerous to mention in this article, I am preparing a book and video on the subject.
+As the details of this sport are too numerous to mention in this article, I am preparing a book and video on the subj ct.
 The book will cover everything I have stated here (in greater detail), and will have many areas not covered, including detailed discussions on the manufacture of the Korean horn bow and bamboo arrows.

 I would like to thank all the members of my jung, HO RIM JUNG (Tiger Forest Pavilion) for their enthusiasm and support.
 [You may share the information from this document, provided you attribute the source]

 *Ishi was known as the "Last Wild Indian In North America," when he stumbled into a northern California town in 1911.
 He taught white people arts and crafts (including archery) from his culture.
 His close friend and student was American archery pioneer, Dr. Saxton Pope.